San Diego State vs. New Mexico NCAA Football Odds, Plays and Insights | October 9, 2021

 New Mexico Stats and Trends

-- The Lobos have yet to cover the spread this season when underdogs by 19.5 points or more.
+- The Lobos have yet to cover the spread this year when underdogs by 19.5 points or more.

-- New Mexico's games this year have hit the over on two of four set point totals (50%).
+- New Mexico's games this year have gone over the total in two out of four opportunities (50%).

+- The Lobos rack up 16.8 points per game, comparable to the 19 the Aztecs allow.

-- When New Mexico scores more than 19 points, it is 0-1 against the spread and 2-0 overall.
+- New Mexico is 0-1 against the spread and 2-0 overall in games when it scores more than 19 points.

-- New Mexico is 0-1 against the spread and 2-0 overall when the team totals more than 289.3 yards.
+- In games that New Mexico picks up over 289.3 yards, the team is 0-1 against the spread and 2-0 overall.

-- This year the Lobos have turned the ball over seven times, while the Aztecs have forced 7 turnovers.
+- The Lobos have seven turnovers this season, equal to the number of takeaways for the Aztecs.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.